 London’s Top Hidden Gems – The Quirky, The Queer And The Quaint

 The thing is, London hidden gems don’t remain secret for long.
-I recently saw a 2 hour queue of people waiting for their photo-moment infront of the hidden gem Platform 9 3/4 from Harry Potter.
+I recently saw a 2 hour queue of people waiting for their photo-moment in front of the hidden gem Platform 9 3/4 from Harry Potter.
 2 hours people, for a photo!
 You could do the whole Harry Potter walking tour for less time than that!
 And because of their photogenicness (did I just make up a word?), thanks to Instagram, those so-called cool places in London like The Sky Garden and Nealls Yard are now just an exercise in patience and how to keep a straight face at the long-suffering boyfriend of the girl in the big hat and floaty dress.

 So is it possible to discover secret places in London that still remain hidden from the rest of the tourist crowds?
 Absolutely.
 And, even just adding a few of London’s secrets to your itinerary will really sweeten your trip to the city!